Aresin1998/head-md-future-of-drawing/readme.md

 - Prochaine étape
 • Comprendre comment définir la forme pour la rendre aussi fonctionnelle et intuitive que possible.
 • Comprendre comment recréer un environnement sonore à l'aide de codes et d'électronique afin que les personnes se retrouvent dans le même environnement que la musique de référence utilisée (Erik Satie, Debussy).

+PRESENTATION
+17.01
+- Personal feedback
+The professors are right in remarking that music should evolve more frequently instead of following a similar loop and changing it only when the crank is turned.

+- Form
+After personal reflection I think the item should have precise specifications for its use.
+Perhaps a leaflet with printed usage information (as on page 4 of my presentation), or symbols printed directly on the object.

+- Shape /Electronics
+The shape convinces me.
+Maybe with smaller electronic components, such as a button instead of the encoder (for the crank) more space could be saved and thus reduce the length of the object by a few centimeters.

+- Code
+Code could allow more complex interactions, for example to change the scale completely from one moment to the next, to seek user interaction.